Vresse-sur-Semois The Little Switzerland of Namur

 Privileged access point to the Semois Valley National Park.

-🏰 Orchimont: The Historical Capital
+🏰 Orchimont: The Historic Capital

-Village perched on the heights, medieval political heart of the Lower Semois.
+Perched village on the heights, medieval political heart of the Lower Semois.

 Heritage

-• Chapel of Flachis: Resistance Memorial
+• Flachis Chapel: Resistance Memorial

 • Maquis des Blaireaux: Nearby in the forest